CLEPyLadies/pyladies-official/content/pages/resources.md

 [The Hitchhiker's Guide to Python](https://docs.python-guide.org/)  - This is a comprehensive guide covering best practices and uses of Python.

+[StudyTonight](https://www.studytonight.com/python/) -  This website categorizes tutorials by difficulty so that you can either start with the basics or with a particular topic.

 ### For Data Science

 [Kaggle](https://www.kaggle.com)